huynhvp/vietphihuynh.github.io/_posts/2020-11-10-optimization.md

 ##### <b>Huggingface's Optimum</b> ![](/assets/img/optimization/optimum.png){:style="width: 3.5%"}

 If you are working with Transformers and you want to easily accelerate your model performance leveraging your existing hardware powers, you may think of [Optimum](https://huggingface.co/docs/optimum/index).
 It gathers a set of optimization toolkits (e.g. ONNX Runtime presented above, Intel Neural Compressor, OpenVINO) each of which is designed specifically for each specific hardware.
-It also provides a high-level API to facilitate the utilization and get the model optimization done in a few lines of code.
+It also provides a high-level API to facilitate the utilization and the optimization in a few lines of code.
 Typically, an optimization pipeline with Optimum consists of 3 steps:
 - Convert the trained model into the standard format such as ONNX or OpenVINO.

 - Optimize the converted model (e.g. graph optimization, quantization) using available Runtimes such as ONNX Runtime or OpenVINO Runtime.

 - Run the inference on optimized model.

 Now, let's get our hand a bit dirty by trying to accelerate a Transformer model with ONNX and ONNX Runtime using Optimum.
-Specifically, we optimize the inference of a BERT-based model for text classification task ([Sentiment Analysis](https://huggingface.co/tasks/text-classification#sentiment-analysis)).
+In detail, we optimize the inference of a BERT-based model for text classification task ([Sentiment Analysis](https://huggingface.co/tasks/text-classification#sentiment-analysis)).

 <b>Example:</b>